fredtw/aws/Install_R_Server_On_AWS.md

       - Description (e.g :R Server Security Group)
   - Add Security group rules (inbound):
       - Type: SSH, Protocol : TCP, Port Range: 22 Source : Anywhere (0.0.0.0,::/0)
-      - Type: SSH, Protocol : TCP, Port Range: 22 Source : Anywhere (0.0.0.0,::/0)
+      - Type: Custom TCP Rule, Protocol : TCP, Port Range: 8787 Source : Anywhere (0.0.0.0,::/0)
    - After this configuration , review and launch this instance; Selecting an existing key pair or create a new one

 ## Step 3 : connect to the Rserver

 After your EC2 instance is running
 - First connect to the instance through ssh
-- Now you can connect to the Rserver using the browser (e.g of URL : http://<the IPV4>:8787) [Screenshot](https://github.com/fredtw/images/blob/master/ConnectToRServerOnAWS.jpg)
+- Now you can connect to the Rserver using the browser (e.g of URL : http://<the IPV4>:8787 ) [example of a connection](https://github.com/fredtw/images/blob/master/ConnectToRServerOnAWS.jpg)